Vika1990Z/Vika1990Z.github.io/ventus/content/getting-started/organizations.md

 To edit Organization do the following:
 - identify what Organization you want to edit on the *Organizations page*;
 - click on the **Actions** icon and select the EDIT in the list of available options;
-- on the next opened *Edit Organization window* update the name of the Organization and click on the *SAVE* icon:
+- on the next opened *Edit Organization window* update the name of the Organization and click on the *SAVE* icon.
 After these steps, the selected Organization will be updated.

 ## Delete Organization